 But I have experienced in the past certain foreign banks, and actually one of the big ones, it was actually a fraud situation, was a social engineering fraud against our customer where the fraudster had given instructions to this customer to send a wire transfer to a bank in China to a particular beneficiary.
 And the Chinese bank returned that wire to us, fortunately, because the account name did not match up with the account number.
 And so that actually saved our customer about $600,000 which was a small miracle.
 So, on the receiving end, banks may do that, but on the originating side, you wouldn’t have any way to validate that information.

 Q: Our online banking software passes originator information to our wire system from the core.
-For our internal accounts that originator wires through online banking, the wire is sometimes on behalf of a customer, not the bank.
+For our internal accounts that the originator wires through online banking, the wire is sometimes on behalf of a customer, not the bank.
 So due to the way the systems are integrated, the bank’s info is passed to the wire system as the originator.
 Are we complying with the travel rule if we enter the true originator’s name, address, and truncated account number in the beneficiary message field, or does the information have to go into the specific originator and account number fields?

 A: It’s a long question, but I think I know what this person may be getting at.
 So if the bank… Here’s an example that I’ll give that was very frequent at my institution.
 Because we were a lender and did a lot of syndicated loans or participation loans where other banks were sharing in that loan.
 Yeah, we were the administrator or the agent bank in these deals.
 So the customer itself was the borrower, and if that customer, for example, requested an advance off of the loan, then that wire transfer would reflect the customer as the originator.

-But there were many times where the, on this syndicated or shared loan, as the agent bank, it was our job to give all the other banks that were a part of this loan their share of things.
+But there were many times when, on this syndicated or shared loan, as the agent bank, it was our job to give all the other banks that were a part of this loan their share of things.
 So like their share of interest payments or principal payments made by the customer, or if the customer didn’t advance on their loan, then we needed to receive money from the other participating banks to reimburse us for the entire amount of the funds transfer made by the customer.

 So those transfers where my bank was remitting funds to another bank with respect to this particular customer’s loan, then, yes, we, as that bank, would indicate it ourselves as the originator as well as the originator’s bank.
 And then the beneficiary was the receiving bank, the other participating banks.
 That’s where I’m thinking this is kind of where this person may be coming from.
 That’s my best answer at this point without having more information.